 - 1. Provide to the WIC customer only the approved Georgia supplemental foods, fruits, and vegetables contained in the APL, after it has been determined that the WIC customer has an available balance on the date of the transaction. - 2.
 Refrain from scanning codes from UPC codebooks or reference sheets. - 3.
 Transmit the current shelf price of all WIC-approved supplemental foods purchased in the correct sizes, quantities and the total dollar amount of all WIC-approved supplemental foods purchased. - 4.
 Ensure that the checkout process for eWIC allows a reasonable degree of security for protecting the PIN used by the WIC customer. - 5.
-Perform eWIC transactions using cashiers in standard checkout lanes.
-GA WIC has opted to not utilize/implement self-checkout at this time. eWIC transactions will not be operable in self-checkout lanes.
+Perform eWIC transactions using cashiers in standard checkout or self-checkout (SCO) lanes.